Modular sheaves on hyperk\"ahler varieties: Introduction

 The vector bundle $\cE$ of Theorem~\ref{unicita} with $r_0=2$ is isomorphic to the restriction to $X_\sigma$ of the tautological quotient vector bundle on $\Gr(6,V_{10})$.
-These results are proved in Section~\ref{geodv}. \end{rmk} \begin{rmk} We would like the congruence relations in~\eqref{econ} to be forced upon us by adding to the hypotheses on $r(\cE)$, $c_1(\cE)$, $\Delta(\cE)$ the extra hypothesis that $\chi(X,End_0\cE)=0$.
-Our computations give this for some values of $r_0$, but we do not have complete results. \end{rmk} \begin{rmk} The remaining Chern classes of the vector bundles $\cE$ appearing in Theorem~\ref{unicita} are given by Proposition~\ref{rosetta}. \end{rmk} The result below replaces the genericity hypothesis in Theorem~\ref{unicita} with a cohomological one. \begin{crl} Assume that $e,r_0,i$ are positive integers such that $i\equiv r_0\pmod{2}$ and~\eqref{econ} holds.
-Suppose that $[(X,h)]\in\cK^i_e$ with $i\equiv r_0\pmod{2}$, and that $\cE$ is an $h$ slope-stable vector bundle on $X$ such that $H^2(X,\End_0\cE)=0$ and such that~\eqref{ele} holds.
+These results are proved in Section~\ref{geodv}. \end{rmk} \begin{rmk} We would like the congruence relations in~\eqref{econ} to be forced upon us by adding to the hypotheses on $r(\cE)$, $c_1(\cE)$, $\Delta(\cE)$ the extra hypothesis that $\chi(X,End^0(\cE))=0$.
+Our computations give this for some values of $r_0$, but we do not have complete results. \end{rmk} The result below replaces the genericity hypothesis in Theorem~\ref{unicita} with a cohomological one. \begin{crl} Let $i\in\{1,2\}$ and let $r_0,e$ be positive integers such that $r_0\equiv i\pmod{2}$ and~\eqref{econ} holds.
+Let $[(X,h)]\in\cK^i_e$.
+Suppose that $\cE$ is an $h$ slope-stable vector bundle on $X$ such that~\eqref{ele} holds and $H^2(X,End^0(\cE))=0$.
 If $\cG$ is an $h$ slope-stable vector bundle on $X$ and $\ch_k(\cG)=\ch_k(\cE)$ for $k\in\{0,1,2\}$ then $\cG$ is isomorphic to $\cE$. \end{crl} There is an interesting consequence of Theorem~\ref{unicita} involving Debarre-Voisin varieties.
-There is a GIT moduli space $\cM_{DV}:=\PP(\bigwedge^3 V_{10}^\vee)\gquot \SL(V_{10})$ of Debarre-Voisin varieties, see~\cite{dhov}.
-In~\cite{devo} it was proved that the moduli map $\cM_{DV}\dra\cK^2_{22}$ has finite \emph{non zero} degree. \begin{thm} The moduli map $\cM_{DV}\dra\cK^2_{22}$ is birational. \end{thm} Theorem~\ref{unicita} is also relevant to the study of degenerate DV varieties which was carried out in~\cite{dhov}.
+There is a GIT moduli space $\cM_{DV}:=\PP(\bigwedge^3 V_{10}^\vee)\gquot \SL(V_{10})$ of Debarre-Voisin varieties, see~\cite{dhov-journal}.
+In~\cite{devo} it was proved that the moduli map $\cM_{DV}\dra\cK^2_{22}$ has finite \emph{non zero} degree. \begin{thm} The moduli map $\cM_{DV}\dra\cK^2_{22}$ is birational. \end{thm} Theorem~\ref{unicita} is also relevant to the study of degenerate DV varieties which was carried out in~\cite{dhov-journal}.
 We say a few words about this in Subsection~\ref{futuro}.